 For more on being "inadmissible," see Who Can't Get Into The United States?

-Here's a brief summary of the types of personal characteristics or history that can make someone deportable.
+Here's a brief summary of the types of personal characteristics or history that can make someone deportable from the United States.

 To read more about the grounds of deportability, see Can I Lose My Green Card and Be Deported?

-In short, while there are clear distinctions between the grounds of inadmissibility and the grounds of deportability, both can present problems for non-citizens in the United States.
+In short, while there are clear distinctions between the grounds of inadmissibility and the grounds of deportability, both can present serious problems for non-citizens in the United States or seeking to enter.
 Consult an experienced immigration attorney with any questions or for a personal analysis.